Skip to main contentEnter

 The bottom line: Suffolk County Council's budget deficit will persist into the next financial year, with council reform creating additional complexity as the authority manages rising demand for services against constrained resources.

-It cost us ~£48 to produce this article
+It cost us ~£48 to cover this story

 News